Other data type

 }

-The setBooleanContents() purpose as following, but I don’t know it well.
-Without it, the ch7_1_bool2.ll still works as below.
-The IR input file ch7_1_bool2.ll is used in testing here since the c++ version need flow control which is not supported at this point.
-File ch_run_backend.cpp include the test fragment for bool as below.
+The IR input file ch7_1_bool2.ll is used for testing, as the C++ version requires flow control, which is not supported at this point.
+The file ch_run_backend.cpp includes a test fragment for bool, as shown below.

 include/llvm/Target/TargetLowering.h